-- The NSW Office of Environment and Heritage website provides information on how climate change will affect NSW, details on what actions are being taken by the State Government to tackle climate change, and useful tools that you can use to reduce your carbon footprint.
+- The NSW Office of Environment, Energy and Science website provides information on how climate change will affect NSW, details on what actions are being taken by the State Government to tackle climate change, and useful tools that you can use to reduce your carbon footprint.

 - The CSIRO provides comprehensive, rigorous science to help Australia understand, respond to and plan for a changing climate.
 This website includes research papers, lectures and videos on industry specific issues relating to climate change, as well as broader research on adaptation and mitigation technologies.